pytennessee/pytn-2020/sponsors/prospectus.md

 _Includes everything in the Lumberjacks level, plus:_

 * Exclusive sponsor of the {{ site.data.event.game_night.name }}/After Party!
-* Your company’s logo on a slide by itself during the opening keynote and lightning talks
+* Your company’s logo on a slide by itself during the opening keynote
 * A specific mention of your company’s contribution before the keynotes
 * The ability to address the attendees of the after party
 * 1 additional T-shirt and ticket (5 t-shirts and 5 tickets total)